Fairview Montessori

 Our Program

-Our early childhood program is designed to meet the needs of the developing 3-6 year old.
+Our three-year early childhood program is designed to meet the needs of the developing 3-6 year old.
 We are licensed to accept children as young as 2 1/2 if they are toileting independently, a strong indicator that your child can navigate the early childhood environment successfully.

 The school year is 9 months long, beginning in late August and ending in late May.
 We follow BVSD for winter and spring breaks and are closed on nationally recognized major holidays, and for one week before and after the school year.
 The calendar is subject to change.
 We do not offer drop-ins.

-PROGRAM
+MONTESSORI PRIMARY PROGRAM

 A Montessori education is a holistic education, forward looking in that it prepares the child to enter into the world not with a set of memorized facts or correct test answers, but as a contributing member of society who can learn from experience, adapt to the environment, and is able to help others and work toward the common good.